stevenrobertson/sd-docs/report/gpu.md

 ### Shader multiprocessors

 NVIDIA refers to the smallest unit of independent execution as a *shader multiprocessor*, or SM.
+This is

-This is absolute marketing bollocks.
+absolute marketing bollocks.
 We call it a core.

-[FERMI DIAGRAM] (either RWT, B3D, or home-grown)

-Each core in GF110 contains a 128KB register file, two sets of 16 ALUs, one set of 16 load/store units, and a single set of 4 special function units.
+Each core[^bollocks] in GF110 contains a 128KB register file, two sets of 16
+ALUs, one set of 16 load/store units, and a single set of 4 special function units.
 It also contains two warp schedulers, assigned to handle even- and odd-numbered warps, respectively.
-This area is partitioned so that the ALUs, SFUs, memory, and likely register file [TODO: check] run at twice the rate of the warp schedulers and other frontend components.
+This area is partitioned so that the ALUs, SFUs, memory, and register file run at twice the rate of the warp schedulers and other frontend components.
 We refer to the clock driving the ALUs as the "hot clock", and likewise the "cold clock" for the rest of the chip.

+[^bollocks]: NVIDIA actually refers to the smallest unit of independent execution as a *shader processor*, or SM.
+This is

 Every thread in a warp executes together.
 At each cold clock, a warp's instructions are loaded by the scheduler and issued to the appropriate